2017 Khatauli train derailment

 On 19 August 2017, the Kalinga Utkal Express train derailed near Khatauli in Muzaffarnagar district of Uttar Pradesh, India causing fatalities: 23 people were killed and 156 others were injured.
-This accident was the fourth major passenger train derailment in 2017 and the third in Uttar Pradesh.
+This was the fourth major passenger train derailment in 2017 and the third in Uttar Pradesh.

 Accident

-On 19 August 2017, around 5:45 pm (IST), 14 of the 23 coaches of the Kalinga Utkal Express derailed near Khatauli in the Muzaffarnagar district of Uttar Pradesh, India.
+On 19 August 2017, around 5:45 pm (IST), 14 of the 23 coaches of the Kalinga Utkal Express derailed near Khatauli in the Muzaffarnagar district of Uttar Pradesh.
 The train was heading from Puri in Odisha to Haridwar in Uttarakhand.
 The accident occurred because the Haridwar-bound train sped along track that was undergoing repair without being warned beforehand.

 Twenty-three people were killed in the accident, according to the Uttar Pradesh police.
 According to Uttar Pradesh's Minister of Industrial Development Satish Mahana, 174 injured were admitted to different hospitals.

 Aftermath

 Media footage showed coaches mounted on top of one another, while one carriage crashed into a house beside the track.
 National Disaster Response Force personnel rushed to the scene to join the rescue operation.
 Rescuers used metal cutters and cranes to reach inside the damaged coaches.

 According to the Indian railway ministry, three trains were cancelled and six were diverted following the accident.
 The 14521/14522 Ambala-Delhi-Ambala Intercity Express, 18478 Haridwar-Puri Utkal Kalinga Express and the 14682 Jalandhar-New Delhi Intercity Express were cancelled.
 Meanwhile, the railways also issued some helpline numbers.